3DOM-FBK/3DOM-Semantic-Facade/README.md

-Piazza Navona class is not suitable for 3D reconstruction since images do not have sufficient overlap and some labels refer to the undistorted version of the image.
+*Note:* Piazza Navona class is not suitable for 3D reconstruction since images do not have sufficient overlap and some labels refer to the undistorted version of the image.
 Can be used for training purposes though.